- Attendance

 Attendance — GRCHS

-- Excessive absence is detrimental to the learning process and disruptive to the student’s education.
+1. Excessive absence is detrimental to the learning process and disruptive to the student’s education

-- The classroom is a setting where spiritual, intellectual, and interpersonal exchanges take place, therefore, it is very important to be present for these learning experiences.
+2. The classroom is a setting where spiritual, intellectual, and interpersonal exchanges take place, therefore, it is very important to be present for these learning experiences

-- It is important to develop good work habits including punctuality and good attendance.
-These skills will prepare students for higher education and lifetime work.
+3. It is important to develop good work habits including punctuality and good attendance.
+These skills will prepare students for higher education and lifetime work

-- God calls us to use our time wisely and be respectful to our teachers and classmates.
+4. God calls us to use our time wisely and be respectful to our teachers and classmates

 Attendance Procedures for Parents and Students

-- Attendance will be taken and recorded at the start of every period.
+1. Attendance is taken and recorded at the start of every period

-- Students that arrive at school after the bell rings, must sign-in in the office.
+2. Students that arrive at school after the bell rings, must sign-in in the office

-- If students need to leave for any reason, they must have parent communication with the attendance supervisor and sign out with her/him in the main office.
+3. If students need to leave for any reason, they must have parent communication with the attendance supervisor and sign out with them in the main office.
 Students who do not have parental permission will be held at school until parents are contacted to give permission for leaving.

-- Attendance is the student’s responsibility.
-If a student needs to miss class for illness and/or appointments, the parent/guardian should contact the attendance supervisor by phone call or email before the start of the school day.
+5. Attendance is the student’s responsibility.
+If a student needs to miss class for illness and/or appointments, the parent/guardian must contact the attendance supervisor by phone or email before the start of the school day.
 Absences not excused within 24 hours may be treated as unexcused absences.

-- Parents will receive daily notifications via phone about unexcused absences.
+8. Parents receive daily notifications via phone about unexcused absences

 Excessive Absences

-- Excessive absence is an academic detriment.
-Therefore, students that exceed 8 absences in a class may be removed from the course, and they will not receive credit.
+1. Excessive absence is an academic detriment.
+Therefore, students that exceed eight absences in a class may be removed from the course, and will not receive credit.

 Tardiness

-Late arrival to class that does not exceed 10 minutes will be recorded as a tardy.
+1. Late arrival to class that does not exceed 10 minutes is recorded as a tardy.
 Students who are more than 10 minutes late will generally be counted as absent.
 Tardies are recorded by the teacher.

-Tardiness is disruptive to the learning process for the tardy student and for the class.
+2. Tardiness is disruptive to the learning process for the tardy student and for the class

-Beyond three tardies in one class is considered excessive.
+3. Beyond three tardies in one class is considered excessive

 Students who are excessively tardy may expect the following:

-7th tardy and beyond: Saturday school and a behavior contract in partnership with parent/guardian.
+4. Seventh tardy and beyond: Saturday school and a behavior contract in partnership with parent/guardian

 Unexcused Absences